Cryptizone/cryptizone.github.io/README.md

-# sigton.github.io
+# mrriptide.github.io
-A new website, though not sure what for...
+A new website made to show my games.